mal-coder/movie-api-easy/README.md

 **Remember to update *docker-compose* XML_API_URI with your OMDB api key.

 ### Additional information
-The application uses Flask framework with Flask-RESTful extension.
+The application uses Flask framework with Flask-RESTful extension and Gunicorn WSGI server for deployment in production.

 The reason to for using a framework it is to facilitate the very creation of the API and later on it's maintenance and possible extension.